 In Preah Khan’s cavernous outer enclosures, there are a number of breathtaking tangled trees.
 Reaching for the clouds, twisting and turning, monstrous of root; these trees are every bit as impressive as those at Ta Prohm.

 On our way out of Preah Khan that afternoon we finally got to see some of Angkor’s famous monkey population.
 There were over twenty of them chilling out on some ruins near the entrance to Angkor Thom.

 Despite the warning signs, a small crowd had gathered to throw fruit and take photographs.
 There was even a row of Khmer photographers setting up tripods from a distance.
 The monkeys gratefully accepted any food on offer, but didn’t seem particularly troublesome and mostly kept to themselves.
-A lovely end to another fantastic temple visit in Cambodia.
+A lovely end to another fantastic temple visit in Siem Reap.

 For more on this incredible region of Cambodia, check out more of my travel reports on The Temples of Angkor.

 You can also read my exhaustive guide to the sights, cafes, restaurants and hotels of Siem Reap.